hvac/hvac/docs/usage/secrets_engines/database.rst

 :py:meth:`hvac.api.secrets_engines.Database.generate_credentials`

-Generates a new set of dynamic credentials based on the named role
+Generates a new set of dynamic credentials based on the named role:

 .. code:: python